 People who have studied sociology are always at a lot of advantage if they prepare for civil services examinations.
-Their familiarity with the concepts of society, formations of social relations, civil society etc will give them a base to interact with other subjects and help them relate to the concepts and ideas of other subjects.
+Their familiarity with the concepts of society, formations of social relations, civil society, etc will give them a base to interact with other subjects and help them relate to the concepts and ideas of other subjects.

-Advantage for Students of Humanities Subjects
+The Advantage for Students of Humanities Subjects

-Students who have studied the social sciences and humanities subjects can also take up the subjects that they have studied as to their mains’ subjects.
+Students who have studied the social sciences and humanities subjects can also take up the subjects that they have studied as their mains’ subjects.
 This will certainly ease out some burden.

 Even if they take any other social science subject as their mains’ subject, they will not be unfamiliar with discipline as such and will have a certain orientation and base their understanding of those subjects.
 These students will enjoy a certain advantage in the analysis and critical reading of current affairs and general studies.

-This kind of advantage will certainly not be enjoyed by the majority of the students of other disciplines who are UPSC civil services examinations aspirants.
+This kind of advantage will certainly not be enjoyed by the majority of the students of other disciplines who are UPSC civil services examinations, aspirants.

 Other Merits for Students of Humanities Subjects

 This advantage is huge as it saves the time a student might have to spend on making a baseline to make an understanding of a lot of things that one has to study.
-This will save a lot of time and energy that one would have to spend on doing some background reading to be able to start comprehending and developing an understanding of the happenings of currents affairs and issues of general studies like ethics.
+This will save a lot of time and energy that one would have to spend on doing some background reading to be able to start comprehending and developing an understanding of the happenings of current affairs and issues of general studies like ethics.

 This kind of analytical and critical lens is present with students familiar with social science and humanity disciplines through any of the above-mentioned subjects.